Moon Hunters

-Moon Hunters is an Action role-playing game developed and published by Kitfox Games.
-It was released on March 10, 2016 for Windows, Mac OS X and Linux through the download service Steam, for PlayStation 4 on July 19, 2016, Xbox One on July 19, 2017 and the Nintendo Switch on October 26, 2017.
+Moon Hunters is an action role-playing game developed and published by Kitfox Games.
+It was released on March 10, 2016 for Windows through the download service Steam, for Linux and macOS on April 1, for PlayStation 4 on July 19, 2016 for Xbox One on July 19, 2017 and the Nintendo Switch on October 26, 2017.
 The game received mixed critical reception, which praised the game's unique gameplay, graphical style and storytelling, but criticized the short length and lack of combat depth.

 Gameplay

 A co-op, roguelike action role-playing game that is described by the developer as a "personality test RPG", Moon Hunters lets up to four players choose from one of six different characters, each with their own strengths and weaknesses.
 They must set out on a dangerous journey to bring the moon back to the fantasy land of Issaria and stop the evil Sun Cult.
 The game's endings can differ widely depending on the choices the characters make during the journey, and the outcome of the final battle.
 The areas of the game are procedurally generated and will differ for each playthrough.
 However, information about past playthroughs is saved in the form of constellations.